lf-/gankra.github.io/blah/tower-of-weakenings/index.md

 This whole mess is why Strict Provenance is such a nice simplification to a memory model: it just puts it foot down and says No Absolutely Not You Do Not Get To Get Lucky.

 But of course, Strict Provenance is "a lie", so you still can get lucky, so what's the point?
-The point is that if everyone agrees to just *pretend* that you're not allowed to do ptr-to-int casts, then having our sanitizers default to the strict semantics *is actually useful and effective*!
+The point is that if everyone agrees to just *pretend* that you're not allowed to do int-to-ptr casts, then having our sanitizers default to the strict semantics *is actually useful and effective*!
 Programmers that opt into this game also don't have to worry about "are we doing PNVI-ae-udi" or something else, because... it doesn't matter!
 Tower Of Weakenings Baby!
 Allowing any kind of int-to-ptr shenanigans is *definitely* weaker than forbidding them completely!

 But ok we have all this code that does pointer crimes, this is useless!
 It would be, if we didn't have the glorious ~~hack~~ innovation of [with_addr](https://docs.rs/sptr/0.3.1/sptr/trait.Strict.html#tymethod.with_addr)!
 This is the part of strict provenance that makes everything "work":